Thinkific Vs Udemy: Which Course Platform is Best? (2022)

 - Free – Only three courses and ideal for those who want to explore the world of content creation.

-- Basic ($49/month) – Unlimited courses and students and is ideal for those who are starting.
+- Start ($99/month or $74/month billed annually) – Unlimited courses and students and is ideal for those who are starting.
+Can also create an affiliate program to have others promote your courses.

-- Pro ($99/month) – This is for seasoned course creators looking to expand their business.
+- Grow ($199/month or $149/month billed annually) – This is for seasoned course creators looking to expand their business.

-- Premier ($499/month) – For those who are all set to build a content empire.
+- Expand ($499/month or $374/month billed annually) – For those who are all set to build a content empire.

 In short, Thinkific and Udemy have many differences, so the choice depends on what is best for you.